Obstructive Sleep Apnea Syndrome (OSAS) in Colleyville, TX

 What is Obstructive Sleep Apnea Syndrome (OSAS)?

 Obstructive Sleep Apnea Syndrome (OSAS) is a potentially harmful sleep disorder in which patients experience difficulty breathing freely as they sleep.
-Whereas air would normally flow through the nostrils, the mouth and the throat, a blockage in the upper airway causes a significant and alarming decrease in oxygen to the heart and brain.
+In a typical patient, air normally flows through the nostrils, mouth, and throat.
+However, patients suffering from OSAS develop a blockage in the upper airway that causes a significant and alarming decrease in oxygen to the heart and brain.
 This chronic, inadequate oxygenation often leads to a surprising number of health and safety complications.
 Fortunately, Dr. Christopher L. Tye at Texas Oral Surgery Specialists in Colleyville, TX is experienced in treating OSAS.

 With OSAS, patients experience a chronically disrupted sleep pattern and lower levels of oxygen in the blood.
 Throughout the night, the upper airway is repeatedly blocked and the airflow stops in an event that is sometimes characterized by particularly loud snoring.
 In addition to forceful snoring, there are other, more dangerous consequences.
-Obesity, agitation or tiredness during the day, the inability to concentrate, and headaches can impact the quality of your life and compromise your safety.
+Obesity, agitation, fatigue throughout the day, the inability to concentrate, and headaches can impact the quality of your life and compromise your safety.

 How Do I Know if I Have It?

 It is nearly impossible to diagnose a condition such as OSAS without a professional evaluation and a sleep study.
 For most patients, the problem can progress without their knowledge since the breathing difficulty occurs during sleep.

-In addition to a detailed medical and social history, Dr. Tye will evaluate the relationship between your anatomy and your sleep disorder.
+In addition to a detailed medical history, Dr. Tye will evaluate the relationship between your anatomy and your sleep disorder.
 With an x-ray and evaluation of your head, mouth, and jaw, Dr. Tye can determine the cause of the obstruction as well as the extent of the condition.